-Thyme (Thymus vulgaris) is a fragrant herb often used in a variety of cuisines.
-Every variety of this attractive Mediterranean plant is edible.
-Don't try to eat creeping thyme, though.
-It's a different species altogether.
-You can tell a thyme plant by its woody stems and miniature leaves, but it's probably the scent that will ultimately tip you off.
+Common thyme (Thymus vulgaris) is a fragrant herb often used in a variety of cuisines.
+Every cultivar of this attractive Mediterranean plant is edible.
+If you're thinking about a creeping thyme lawn, look for Thymus praecox or Thymus serpyllum; these are different species in the Thymus genus — they are edible but not very palatable.
+You can tell a common thyme plant by its woody stems and miniature leaves, but it's probably the scent that will ultimately tip you off.

-Its Mediterranean origins mean it is highly tolerant of drought, so it's an excellent choice for water-starved gardens or lazy gardeners.
-Pop some thyme in your garden to enjoy the smell and to entice bees and other pollinators to come for a visit.
+Its Mediterranean origins mean thyme is highly tolerant of drought, so it's an excellent choice for water-starved gardens or forgetful gardeners.
+Pop some thyme in your herb garden to enjoy the fragrance and to entice bees and other pollinators to come for a visit.

 Best Uses for Thyme

-You're probably aware that thyme is frequently used in culinary concoctions.
-English or common thyme is the variety most often used for cooking purposes.
+You're probably aware that thyme is frequently used in culinary concoctions, and common thyme is the type most often used for cooking purposes.
 It's aromatic and adds a delightful, earthy flavor to soups, stews and roasts.
-Did you know that thyme isn't just for cooking?
+But did you also know that thyme isn't just for cooking?
 It has a variety of uses in the garden and beyond.

-Thyme is an excellent choice for gardeners in drought-prone areas because it does well in dry soils.
+Thyme is an excellent choice for gardeners in drought-prone areas because it does well on dry soils.
 It's great for rock gardens too.
-If you're searching for an easy-to-maintain ground cover, consider the creeping thyme variety.
-As you walk on it, you'll get hints of thyme aroma.
-Other varieties, like caraway and lemon thyme, have culinary applications but offer different fragrance notes.
+If you're searching for an easy-to-maintain ground cover, consider species of creeping thyme.
+As you walk on these plants, you'll get hints of the unmistakable thyme aroma.

 Thyme will also gift you with pretty blooms during the summer.
 These blooms will attract plenty of beneficial insects to your garden.
 Some anecdotal wisdom says that burning thyme plants will ward off pesky insects.
 Thyme essential oil is also used for medicinal purposes and aromatherapy.